 We will continue to ensure Newcastle is positioned as an attractive place for major events and access external funding to support this.
+An important part of this is a robust approach to test and trace and vaccination, ensuring as many people as possible can enjoy the city's cultural offering.

-A number of large-scale events including Rugby League's Magic Weekend and the world renowned Great North Run are already confirmed for next year.
+A number of large-scale events including Rugby League's Magic Weekend and the world renowned Great North Run are already confirmed for 2021.
 But perhaps the most prestigious will be the Rugby League World Cup in October, when St James Park will host the opening ceremony and opening game.
 The event will attract worldwide television coverage and is a great opportunity to showcase our city and the wider North East region, as well as expose young people in the city to a potential sporting activity they may wish to take up.

 We will continue to invest in events that not only attract visitors and create jobs but are important to the wellbeing and happiness of all our communities.
 These include the Christmas Lights switch on, New Year's Eve celebration, Chinese New Year, Pride and the Newcastle Mela.
-Understandably, we will ensure that any such events are reflective of the need to keep people safe while COVID remains a threat to public health; we are exploring the use of innovative approaches to ensure we still celebrate these occasions.
+Understandably, we will ensure that any such events are reflective of the need to keep people safe while COVID-19 remains a threat to public health; we are exploring the use of innovative approaches to ensure we still celebrate these occasions.